tmpfs/mdp/README.md

 If you care for excellent documentation and write command line interfaces you should check it out.

+## Features

+* Synchronize your readme with your code.

 ## Partial

 A partial may be one of: